stepanataccolade/docsv2/sources/ci_configure.md

 Please note that you can specify language versions as number or string, i.e. as `0.10` or as `"0.10"`.
 In most cases the format is entirely interchangeable.
 However, in cases where the version number ends with a 0, such as `5.10`, it is safer to use a string to avoid the yml parser from transating the version to `5.1`.

+As an example, check out this tutorial on [testing a node.js app against multiple versions of node](http://blog.shippable.com/how-to-test-your-node.js-app-against-multiple-versions-of-node).
+* * *

 ## Using environment variables